hmcalister/LabDemonstratingRESTAPI/README.md

 Implementation of a RESTful API for lab demonstrating using Golang.
 Components are split into modules (which may more may not be best Golang practice?) and are described below.

 The intention of this project is to expose a web interface for a lab marking application.
 This requires state, hence, a REST api over a database.
-The end goal is to have an executable that spins up a webserver hosting both a React app frontend and REST api to interact with the database.
+The end goal is to have an executable that spins up a webserver hosting both a web app frontend and REST api to interact with the database.
 Most of the CRUD operations will have implementations (see database section below).

+## Running this project
+To see this project in action, grab one of the releases (including an executable binary and the web app interface) and run it using `./rest_api`.
+If you need to build the application for a different platform, pull the source code and run `go build ./main`.
+Run the executable (use `-h` to get a summary of command line flags and options) and follow the link printed to start marking labs.

 ## Modules
 ### Models